 - 21st January on the day of Paush Purnima

 - 4th February on the day of Mauni Amabashya

 - 10th February on the day of Basant Panchami

 - 19th February on the full moon day of Maag Month(Bengali calendar)

 - 4th March on the day of Maha Shivratri

 The Tribeni Sangam in Allahabad is going to be the next spot to attain salvation.
 Taking a bath at this time at the confluence of the three rivers would relieve you from all the past sins and you would be liberated.
-The saffron clothed monks and the naked monks are the centres of attraction and common people offer them money to get their blessings.
+The saffron-clothed monks and the naked monks are the centers of attraction and common people offer them money to get their blessings.
 There are many accommodation facilities available online which you should start booking from now as the religious gathering exceeds more than two crores from all over the world.
 The Prayag divine Kumbh camp offers a suitable place for you to stay and explore this unique fair.